tiborsimon/tiborsimon.github.io/_posts/2015-01-15-slotcar-race.md

 As you can see, the final output of the algorithm was shown above.

-Below you can find the nicely commented source code of the period finder algorithm.
-The final code that runs on the car itself is not showed.
+Below you can find the repository for the nicely commented source code of the period finder algorithm.
+The final code that runs on the car itself is not showed, it is up to you to implement it in the target platform.

-{% gist tiborsimon/fd6dbd9c76b32de9e834 %}
+{% include repo_and_release.html %}

+# Summary

+With this algoritm you will be able to have a strong foundtation for your own algorithm if you are faceing a similar contest.
+Feel free to contribute to the algorithm, to make it more durable.